Backcountry Vibes Without a Big Hike, Tokopah Falls Trail, Sequoia National Park, CA

 Difficulty: Hard, strenuous – due to altitude, elevation gain, and ~1.5 miles ea way of an unstable, tortuous, talus field

-Happened to be in the area and made the spontaneous decision to hike Mount Timpanogos.
+Happened to be in the area and made the spontaneous decision to hike Mount Timpanogos via the Aspen Grove Trailhead.
 So glad I did.
 By far, Mount Timp (as the locals call it) is my new, all-time favorite hike / peak.
 And I’ve done a ton of hiking across the country and around the world.
 I couldn’t stop smiling all the way to the 11,752-foot summit and back.
 Ok, maybe my smile was a bit of a grimace through the 1.5 miles back and forth across the treacherous talus strewn avalanche field.
 Rest assured, the grimace quickly reverted to ear to ear, exuberant glee once I reached the summit and then again as I descended back down to the lake.

 What’s make Mount Timpanogos so wonderful, you ask?
 Well, the title gave it way, but in case you missed it: